 5. Advanced Academic & Research Skills

-6. Employability, Entrepreneurship & Creativity
+6. Employability, Enterprise & Creativity

 Assessment will be varied and devised by teachers to best meet the needs of students and the course with most units assessed via coursework.
 Coursework assessments could take any form but are likely to include essay, reports, presentations, professional discussions, research, group activities as well as practical assessment, evaluation and reflection.